theangrydev/fluent-bdd/README.md

 * Minor changes to the validation messages

 ### 4.1.0
 * [#3](https://github.com/theangrydev/fluent-bdd/issues/3) Check that the same `Given` instance is not used more than once.
 This is to make it harder to accidentally share state by using the same builder style instance more than once.
-Similarly for `ThenVerification`.
+Similarly for `ThenVerification`

 ### 4.0.1
 * [#5](https://github.com/theangrydev/fluent-bdd/issues/5) There are now two kinds of `then` methods. `ThenAssertion` is used for chained assertions. `ThenVerification` is used for a blob verification that is built up.
 See the `ExampleTest` for example usage.
 This change is not backwards compatible since `Then` was renamed to `ThenAssertion`